Who Else Can Support Your Business?

-Princes_Trust - The Princes Trust work hard to create brighter futures for young people aged 11 to 30 in Wales, empowering them to get into jobs, education and training.
+The Princes Trust works hard to create a brighter future for 11 to 30 year olds in Wales, enabling them to enter jobs, education and training.

 Open to 18-30 year olds from a wide range of backgrounds who are simply looking to take their ideas to the next level, applicants to our new Young Innovators Programme will quickly receive advice, guidance and the chance to get access to funding to help to turn their ideas into reality.

 Arts Council of Wales is an independent charity, working together with the Welsh Government.
 One of their projects, Creative Learning through the Arts, aims to increase and improve arts experiences and opportunities in schools, deliver on improving literacy, numeracy, and reducing the impact of disadvantage.

 Business in the Community is a business-led, issue-focused charity.
 They support young people, particularly those in challenging circumstances, by aiming to bridge the gap between the classroom and the world of work, and to ensure Wales gets the skilled workforce it needs for the future.

 Chwarae Teg works to help ensure that women in Wales can enter the workplace, develop their skills and build rewarding careers.
 They work closely with young people and youth organisations on gender-awareness programmes, helping educators understand gender from a child development perspective.

 FSB is a membership service offering advice, financial expertise, support and a power voice in government.
 Their mission is to help small businesses achieve their ambitions.
 They have a particular interest in support available for young business people in Wales.

 The Development Bank of Wales was set up by the Welsh Government to support the economy of Wales by making it easier for businesses to get the finance needed to start up, strengthen and grow, which will in turn support youth entrepreneurship.